gflohr/Parse-Kayak/lib/Parse/Kalex.md

 chunks of data.
 That means it does less matches, and the action code gets executed less often.
 The "bad" example above instead matches one character at a time.

+The last rule of the "bad" example is not needed because it is identical to the default rule.

 ## Alternations